Super Mario 64 (1997)

 Here we have a man who wants to dig deeper and deeper.
 It’s beyond a Mastermind specialist subject for him – he is the forefront authority on this vastly popular game.
 Play Super Mario 64 around him, even with a high level of ability, and he’d sneer at you.
 You are not in his realm.
 We just have to be grateful that this fellow has chosen to devote his no doubt humongous brain to a Japanese game rather than, say, homemade nuclear weaponry.

-Also, the diligent, suddenly friendly Lakitu that follows behind as your cameraman is a bit of a pilchard by modern cinematic standards.
+Also, the diligent, suddenly friendly Lakitu that follows behind you as your cameraman is a bit of a pilchard by modern cinematic standards.
 To be honest, the controls and camera somehow seem to get worse everytime I revisit the game.
 You’ll certainly have a few leaps of faith if you want to nab all 120 Stars.
 And you’ll want to get them, because most Stars are well-designed and memorable, and if you’re gonna go and slap Bowser upside the head then you don’t want to do it by halves, do you?
+Actually, doing Mario 64 by halves seems to be in fashion nowadays – never mind.

 Most of what went into Super Mario 64 has been improved upon massively by the Galaxy games in particular, still the best that 3D Mario games get.
 The graphics, the music, the controls, the camera even, all improved.
-But for a more compact adventure, with more open and expansive levels, and a look that’s pleasantly cartoony, Super Mario 64 still warrants playing.
+But for a more compact adventure, with more open and expansive levels, and an aesthetic that’s pleasantly cartoony, Super Mario 64 still warrants playing.

 And stick with the N64 version, because even with its graphical improvement the DS re-release lacks the necessary analogue controls and has too many silly bells and whistles attached, although its minigames are legendarily addictive.
 If you can get it on the Wii or Wii U Virtual Console, so much the better, because then you’ll have a controller with an analogue stick that won’t bite your hand off.
 Just make sure it doesn’t have an A button.